Applications for Trimester 1 2023 open 1 September 2022.

 - be an Australian citizen

-- be a commencing student enrolled in an undergraduate bachelor degree in Trimester 1 2022 at Deakin University
+- be commencing your first an undergraduate bachelor degree in Trimester 1 2023 at Deakin University

-- be enrolled in on-campus studies (Cloud students are ineligible to apply)
+- be enrolled in on campus studies (Online students are ineligible to apply)

 - be living in a rural or regional location, or be relocating from a rural or regional location to study at Deakin